mukamel-lab/SingleCellFusion_Loompy-Obsolete/README.rst

 singlecellfusion
 ================

-Analyzes single-cell transcriptomic and epigenomic data
+Analyzes single-cell transcriptomic and epigenomic data.

 Usage
 -----
-This is a currently unstable form of SingleCellFusion built on a loompy backbone.
+SingleCellFusion is under active development.
+This software is built on a loompy backbone.
 Function flags will be updated and wrapper functions added in the coming weeks to make SingleCellFusion more user-friendly.

 Installation
 ------------